JaeGif/Battleship/notes.md

 ToDo List

+1. Victory Screen needs playername Assignments.
+QOL update, change "You sunk the ..." to playerName sunk the ....

 1. CpuAttack Patterns needs work.
 Smart attack works well and discards a target after the possibilities have been exhausted and removes the target when the ship is sunk.

 cpuKillMove does not correctly target in a dx/dy position based on a 2 hit line, I need to workshop how to properly decide when the hits have been exhausted.
 This is the desired behavior: